austintackaberry/100-days-of-code/log.md

 ### Day 193: December 6, 2017

 **Today's Progress**: Added location search and implemented github api usage and jobsort on github jobs.
+Oh and I almost forgot...I purchased a Dell XPS 13 today!

 **Thoughts**: I never felt too productive throughout the evening, but at the end of the day looking at my progress, I am proud of what I accomplished.
 December 15th is quickly approaching!
 I am going to have to kick it into high gear if I want to finish by then.